cwl-for-eo/guide/docs/101/cwl.md

 The CWL standard support polylingual and multi-party workflows and includes two main components:

-1. a standard for describing command line tools
+1. A standard for describing command line tools

-2. a standard for describing workflows that compose such tool descriptions
+2. A standard for describing workflows that compose such tool descriptions

-The CWL standards define an explicit language with a textual syntax is derived from YAML
+The CWL standards define an explicit language with a textual syntax derived from YAML

 #### CWL Command Line Tool Description Standard